 I love what I do, and I’m passionate about helping writers like you produce work of the highest possible quality.
 Reading has been such an influential part of my life, and being part of the process of bringing your words to other book lovers is the most fulfilling career I can imagine.

-Although I love to read pretty much anything, my specialties are fantasy, lesbian fiction, YA and middle-grade fiction, sci-fi, women’s fiction, romance, self-help, memoirs, and academic monographs.
+Although I love to read pretty much anything, my specialties are lesbian fiction, sci-fi, fantasy, self-help, memoir, business, and academic monograph (particularly on the subjects of anthropology and conservation).

-My other passions include black-and-white 35mm film photography (I have a darkroom in my bathroom), creative writing (I served two terms as President of the Chattanooga Writers’ Guild), skydiving, hosting murder mystery dinner parties, spoiling my “nephew” (first cousin once removed, technically speaking), and gaming (I attend more than one weekly board game night).
+My other passions include black-and-white 35mm film photography (I have a darkroom in my bathroom), ancient human origins, conservation, skydiving, hosting murder mystery dinner parties, spoiling my “nephew” (first cousin once removed, technically speaking), and gaming (mostly board games, but also tabletop RPGs and the occasional video game).

 A child of divorce, I grew up between Illinois and California, and then spent a decade in Los Angeles before moving to Chattanooga, Tennessee in 2013.
 I live with my awesome cat Miles O’Brien Benjamin Sisko (Benny for short; bonus points if you know who he’s named after!), and we often share our home with foster kittens.

 I dream of traveling the world, but so far I’ve only been to Greece (Vonitsa, Lefkada, Delphi, Athens, Lesvos, and a few other islands), Belize (Blackman Eddy Village, Spanish Landing, San Ignacio, Isabella Bank and surrounding communities, Belize City, and Caye Caulker), Guatemala (Tikal), Canada (Victoria, BC), and Mexico (Tijuana).
 The last two were before you even needed a passport within North America, though, so it hardly counts.